Gold IRA & Precious Metals IRA Investing

 Step 1: Open your Precious Metals IRA account.

-- To open an IRA, download the IRA kit for the type of IRA you wish to open (Traditional, Roth, SEP or SIMPLE IRA).
+- To open an IRA, use our online account opening feature in the Get Started section of our website, or download the IRA kit in the Forms section for the type of IRA you wish to open (Traditional, Roth, SEP or SIMPLE IRA).

 - Complete the forms.

-- Include your payment of $225 for the IRA Fees and Precious Metals Storage Fee.
+- Include your payment of your IRA Fees and Precious Metals Storage Fee.
 You may pay by check or credit card.
 If by credit card, please complete our Credit Card Charge Form.
 If payment is not included, the fees will be deducted from the transfer, rollover or contribution funds prior to SDIRA processing the purchase.

 Note: The depository storage fee is an annual fee due at the time the storage account is opened, and annually in conjunction with your IRA renewal fee.
 Both fees will be billed by SDIRA Services at the time the IRA is opened, and each year afterward during the anniversary month of the IRA account opening.
 Fees will not be prorated.